fatchan/jschan/README.md

 $ gulp

 # some commands you may need to use in future/find helpful
-# pm2 is a process manager for nodejs
 $ pm2 list #list running pm2 processes
 $ pm2 logs #see logs
-$ pm2 reload all #reload all backend processes
+$ pm2 reload ecosystem.config.js #reload all backend processes

 # gulp is used for various jobs like minifying and compiling scripts
 # the build-worker process may also run some of these for certain operations e.g. editing global settings in the web panel